 How to make:

 - Put banana and mango pieces in a bowl.
-Gently mash the pieces using a fork to make a smooth, lump-free mash.
+Gently mash the pieces using a fork to make a smooth, lump-free mash, and create a quick and healthy snack for your baby.

 - Add some breast milk or formula to adjust the consistency, if needed.
 Feed the baby immediately.